Assessing non-Gaussian quantum state conversion with the stellar rank: The approximate stellar rank

 In particular, given a target state $\ket{\bm\psi}$, this result allows us to compute the set of achievable fidelities with that state using states of finite stellar rank $n$ for all $n\in\mathbb N$, i.e., the profile of stellar fidelities of $\ket{\bm\psi}$.
 The values of the $\epsilon$-approximate stellar rank for all $\epsilon$ can then be read from this profile, via Lemma~\ref{lem:asr-sF} (see Fig.~\ref{fig:profile1and11}).

-A limitation of this technique is that the numerical bounds derived do not come with a certificate: the $\epsilon$-approximate stellar rank is obtained by a minimization over a non-convex space, so we cannot be sure in general that the numerical value obtained corresponds to the global optimum.
+A limitation of this technique is that the numerical bounds derived do not come with a certificate: the stellar fidelities are obtained by an optimisation over a non-convex space, so we cannot be sure in general that the numerical value obtained corresponds to the global optimum.
 For many practical examples, however, the optimisation space is small enough so that we can have high confidence about the numerical bounds obtained.
 This is the case in particular for most single-mode examples, which lead to trustful bounds for multimode cases as well using the sub-additivity bounds from Lemma~\ref{lem:upperbound}, as we show in the next section.
-We provide a code for computing stellar fidelities of arbitrary single-mode superpositions of Fock states \href{https://github.com/OliverHahnK/Stellar-Fidelities-No-go-Regions}{here} \cite{codes}.
+We provide a code library for computing stellar profiles in \cite{stellarnumerics} (see Appendix~\ref{app:num} for more details on the numerical implementation).

+While stellar fidelities for pure states can be numerically computed via Theorem~\ref{th:profiles}, the case of mixed states is more challenging, because the closest state of bounded stellar rank can also be a mixed state.
+To address this issue, we define \textit{pure stellar fidelities} as

+where the largest eigenvalue is maximized over all Gaussian unitaries.
+We show in Appendix~\ref{app:puresf} that the stellar fidelities of a mixed state $\bm\rho$ are lower bounded by its pure stellar fidelities:

+for all $n\in\mathbb N$, with equality if the state is pure.
+Since pure stellar fidelities can be computed numerically in a similar fashion to Theorem~\ref{th:profiles}, this bound provides a tool to assess Gaussian conversion involving mixed states, as we detail in the next section.

+We emphasize that the central quantity of interest is the $\epsilon$-approximate stellar rank, for which we establish all the necessary properties of a monotone.
+The (pure) stellar fidelities serve as auxiliary quantities used to bound the $\epsilon$-approximate stellar rank, and their relevance for state conversion arises through this connection.
+Moreover, the $\epsilon$-approximate stellar rank provides a single scalar measure that quantifies the resourcefulness of a quantum state, with strong operational interpretations inherited from the stellar rank.
+In contrast, the stellar fidelities constitute, in principle, an infinite hierarchy of parameters, making the $\epsilon$-approximate stellar rank a far more compact and convenient quantity to work with.